ncatlab/nlab-content/pages/1/0/0/0/1/content.md

 ## Steering Committee
  {#SteeringCommitte}

 The $n$Lab is a community undertaking.
-But for all matters that do require that the $n$Lab is represented to the outside by an official decision-taking body, we have the [[nlabmeta:steering committee|steering committee]].[Amikom.us Tempat Belanja Hosting Murah](http://cupu.web.id/amikomus-tempat-belanja-hosting-murah/) _Nobody "is in charge of the $n$Lab"._ But the steering committee is the closest approximation to a body being in charge that we have.
+But for all matters that do require that the $n$Lab is represented to the outside by an official decision-taking body, we have the [[nlabmeta:steering committee|steering committee]].
+Nobody "is in charge of the $n$Lab"._ But the steering committee is the closest approximation to a body being in charge that we have.

 category: meta